 Day 2

-This morning you’ll be met by one of our representatives in the hotel lobby and transferred back to the airport for your two-hour flight to the Galapagos Islands.
-After landing on San Cristobal, you’ll meet your tour leader and pass through quarantine before a short orientation.
+After being met by one of our reps in the lobby of your hotel, you’ll be transferred to Guayaquil International Airport for your two-hour flight to the Galapagos Islands.
+On arrival in San Cristobal, your tour leader will provide a short orientation as you pass through quarantine.

 Day 3